There are two methods available for mounting a filesystem in one of the cluster hosts:

 Set mode to write cache

-Positive number, time in milliseconds
+Number in milliseconds

 After the defined time period, every metadata cached entry is refreshed from the system, allowing the host to take into account metadata changes performed by other hosts.

-Positive number, time in milliseconds
+Number in milliseconds

 Each time a file or directory lookup fails, an entry specifying that the file or directory does not exist is created in the local dentry cache.
 This entry is refreshed after the defined time, allowing the host to use files or directories created by other hosts.